marcelfahle/pidro_landing_v2/README.md

-This is the Webiste for [Pidro](https://www.pidro.online/) project Multiplayer Card Game for iOS, Mac and Android.
+This is the Webiste for the [Pidro](https://www.pidro.online/) Multiplayer Card Game for iOS, Mac and Android.

 It's made with Next.js and DatoCMS